misener/GRTTWaK-website/faq/tips-for-readers.md

 <hr>

 So you've signed up to read at _Grownups Read Things They Wrote as Kids_.
-Congratulations and thank you.
+Congratulations and thank you!
 Here are a few tips to help make the most out of your GRTTWaK experience.
 They're all important, so please read them all, and read them carefully.

 ## Show up early

 It's _very_ important that you show up  before we open the doors for general admission.
 At most events, we ask readers to arrive **no later than 7pm** for evening shows, and **2:30pm** for matinees.
 When you arrive, check in with Dan or Jenna so we know you made it.
 We kindly ask that your friends/family/partners wait until general admission doors open (usually at 7:30pm for evening shows, 3:00pm for matinees).

-Don't worry -- you can save them seats.
+## Where will I sit?

+You'll spend 95% of the show sitting in the audience, enjoying the event along with everyone else.
+Because you'll arrive early, you get first dibs on whichever seats you want.
+You can save seats for any friends or family you'd like to sit with, too.

 ## The three rules